-Undergraduate Supervision: I teach the following Tripos papers:
+Undergraduate Supervision: Ruth teaches the following Tripos papers:

 A8 (Philosophy and Ethics) – a paper designed to give first year undergraduates an introduction to the major themes and questions about language, knowledge, and being, which arise at the intersection between philosophy and theology.

 B8 (Theology I) – a core course in Christian Theology for second-year undergraduates, which includes texts from Aquinas, Augustine, Luther, Barth and Schleiermacher.